cortexlabs/cortex/docs/workloads/realtime/predictors.md

         # ...
 ```

 Note that the autoscaling configuration (i.e. `target_replica_concurrency`) for the API that is making the request should be modified with the understanding that requests will still be considered "in-flight" with the first API as the request is being fulfilled in the second API (during which it will also be considered "in-flight" with the second API).
-See more details in the [autoscaling docs](autoscaling.md).